Makita XRU18 String Trimmer Targets Gas-Replacing Power

 Automatic Torque Drive mode reminds us of the brushless motor equivalent of a continuous variable transmission.
 It automatically adjusts the power output of the trimmer to maintain the speed of the trimmer head under load.
 If you want to simply plug along without thinking about speed control, this is the mode for you.

 It also features a reverse rotation function.
 Activate this and the trimmer head spins in the opposite direction for a few seconds to untangle itself.
 We love this for helping us get unwrapped when trimming ground cover or vines.

-It is worth noting that Makita went with a slim guard on the trimmer head.
+It is worth noting that Makita goes with a slim guard on the trimmer head.
 As preferences go, most Pros prefer a thin guard over the more consumer-centric wide guards.
 It provides excellent visibility around the head, particularly when turning the trimmer on its side for edging applications.
 You also get the added advantage of better access into tight spaces—like when trimming around AC units or similar spots.

 Without batteries, this string trimmer weighs 10.8 pounds—the heaviest string trimmer we brought in for our recent cordless weedeater roundup.
 When you add the two 5.0Ah batteries kitted with the tool, that weight jumps to 13.55 lbs.
 When you look at some of the higher voltage options, their single batteries often outweigh Makita’s two by a fair margin.